 Did you know that by 2020 one in five graduates will need to become an engineer?
 The EIC aims to close the skills gap by inspiring a generation - producing an increase of hundreds of locally trained graduates per year in areas including aerospace, mechanical and energy technologies and engineering.
 Find your course inspiration

 UCLan is currently ranked 7th for the number of interactions with SMEs since 2008*.
 The EIC will boost levels of innovation through increased knowledge exchange activity with business, both SMEs and larger business, both nationally and internationally.

-The EIC forms an early element and focal point in the Masterplan, providing a long-term asset for the area to support industries that underpin the Lancashire economy.
+We are investing up to £200m over a 10 year period in our Preston Campus.
+The EIC forms an key element and focal point in the Masterplan, providing a long-term asset for the area to support industries that underpin the Lancashire economy.